andreyorst/plug.kak/README.md

 Either way, `plug-chain` simply figures out the parameters intended for each individual `plug` clause (using "`plug`" as a delimiter), and executes all implied `plug`s in a single shell call.
 All regular `plug` features are supported.
 Mix and match `plug` / `plug-chain` invocations in any order, any number of times.

+Note, that if plug.kak own variables are altered in the `plug-chain` body, the chained `plug` commands won't get updated values.
+This happens because Kakoune reads its variables only once per shell invocation, and calling `set-option` won't update the value of a variable for current shell.

 ### Alternative plugin managers